-Lee Kun-hee: 'Hermit King' of the Samsung empire
+Lee Kun-hee: 'Hermit king' of the Samsung empire

 A few years later, he fought off a lawsuit from his older brother and sister claiming they were entitled to Samsung shares worth billions of dollars.

-Lee married Hong Ra-hee -- whose father was a justice minister -- with whom he had a son and three daughters, the youngest of them committing suicide in 2005 while a graduate student in New York.
+Lee married Hong Ra-hee -- whose father was a justice minister -- with whom he had a son and three daughters.

 After his heart attack, Lee spent his last years in medical care.